schuylerkylstra/MyDemoCode/README.md

 MyDemoCode
 ==========

-This repository is a public repo to show my code to anyone who is interested.
+This repository is a public display of the code I have developed for school that I am allowed to demonstrate.
+I welcome critiques and any amount of reuse by others as long as you cite this repo as a source.